dsgiitr/d2l-pytorch/README.md

   * Please feel free to open a Pull Request to contribute a notebook in PyTorch for the rest of the chapters.

+  * Strictly follow the naming conventions for the IPython Notebooks and the subsections.

   * Also, if you think there's any section that requires more/better explanation, please use the issue tracker to open an issue and let us know about the same.
 We'll get back as soon as possible.